romunov/secr_resources/README.md

-Some resources available to anyone who is thinking of entering the realm of SECR or has already been assimilated.
-Some paper may not be exclicitly mark-recapture oriented, but dwell the same relm.
+This will hopefully grow to a comprehensive resources reference to anyone who is thinking of entering the realm of SECR or has already been assimilated.
+Some paper may not be explicitly mark-recapture oriented, but dwell in the same relm.

 # Books
 Royle, J. A., Chandler, R. B., Sollmann, R., Gardner, B. (2013) Spatial mark-recapture Academic press (ISBN: 9780124059399) ([Bookdepository](http://www.bookdepository.com/Spatial-Capture-Recapture-J-Andrew-Royle-Richard-B-Chandler-Rahel-Sollmann-Beth-Gardner/9780124059399?ref=grid-view))